-When an individual does decide to respond to this initial divorce complaint, their divorce will become what is known as a “contested divorce”.
-However, it is critical to understand that there are many different ways to resolve a contested divorce without the process being contentious, embattled, or overly difficult, time-consuming, and stressful.
+In addition to having an experienced divorce attorney on your side, it’s also valuable to understand that there are many different ways to resolve a contested divorce without the process being contentious, embattled, time-consuming, and stressful.

-Of course, just because your divorce is currently considered “contested” does not necessarily mean that you will need to court.
-There are a number of different ways to resolve a contested divorce before courtroom litigation becomes necessary, including:
+A contested divorce doesn’t mean you’ll need to go to court.
+There are a number of approaches to resolving contested divorce before courtroom litigation becomes necessary, including:

 Should litigation become necessary in order for you and your spouse to reach a final divorce settlement agreement, the following steps will take place: